Oswald Peraza Player Props: Yankees vs. Rangers

 Oswald Peraza At The Plate

-- In three of seven games this season, Peraza got a hit, but only one each time.
+- In four of nine games this season, Peraza got a hit, but only one each time.

-- In seven games played this season, he has not hit a home run.
+- He has not gone deep in his nine games this season.

-- Peraza has driven in a run in one game this season, and it was more than one in that game.
+- Peraza has an RBI in one game this year, and it was more than one in that game.

-- He has scored in three of seven games so far this season.
+- He has scored in four games this season (44.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.